Ph.D. Program

 Supplementary courses are intended to round out a student’s overall program of study and can be used to define a secondary area of study, to pursue a useful but un-focused study, and/or to gain credit for further mathematics courses.
 Supplementary courses should be primarily from one of the thematic areas within the Mechanical Engineering Department.
 However, courses from other departments in the College of Engineering and from other branches of the physical, mathematical, or biological sciences may also be included to round out a student’s overall program of study.
 All courses from outside the Mechanical Engineering Department must have prior approval of the student’s academic advisor and the Graduate Program Director.

-Course work plans must be prepared in consultation with the student’s academic advisor and should be submitted to the Graduate Program Director (GPD) for approval during the first or second semester of study.
+Course work plans must be prepared in consultation with the student’s academic advisor and should be submitted to the Graduate Program Director (GPD) for approval during the first or second semester of study using the form linked below.
 Changes in the plan are permitted, but must be approved prior to implementation.

-The course offerings at the nearby University of Maryland College Park (UMCP) and the University of Maryland at Baltimore (UMAB) are also available for credit at UMBC.
+The course offerings at the nearby University of Maryland College Park (UMCP) and the University of Maryland at Baltimore (UMAB) are also available for credit at UMBC, using Inter-Institutional Enrollment.

 GPA Requirements